 Pork tenderloin is one of my favorite dishes to prepare, especially for entertaining, because it’s versatile, easy to cook, and always looks elegant on the plate.
 Some of my other go-to pork tenderloin recipes include Asian Pork Tenderloin, Pork Tenderloin with Cranberry Sauce, and Avocado Mango Salad with Pork Tenderloin.

 This recipe came about one night when I wanted to make something a little different.
-My mom had taught me how to easily stuff a tenderloin, so I created a new filling with spinach, sun-dried tomatoes, cheese, garlic, and lemon.
+My mom had taught me how to easily stuff a tenderloin, so I created a filling with spinach, sun-dried tomatoes, cheese, garlic, and lemon.
 It turned out delicious, and I’ve served it many times since to rave reviews!

 Why This Recipe Works